Massa Lemu: 2013: PRECARIOT (Lawndale Arts Center, Houston)

 PRECARIOT is a self-portrait of the artist as a continental drifter in perpetual precarity.
-The Precariat is a term that combines the word “proletariat” with “precarious” to describe an emerging “barbarian” class of migrant laborers and professionals living and working precariously, holding temporary underpaid jobs, lacking a political voice and increasingly frustrated by their living and working conditions.
+Precariot is a term that combines the word “proletariat” with “precarious” to describe an emerging “barbarian” class of migrant laborers and professionals living and working precariously, holding temporary underpaid jobs, lacking a political voice and increasingly frustrated by their living and working conditions.
 Lemu says that he is attracted by its revolutionary aspects, embracing the label and adopting it as his title.
-For Lemu, the old patriot was proud of, and ready to die for fatherland, the “precariot” however is one whose only possession is the unstable and indeterminate terrain of precarity, staking claims and maneuvering in this uncertain landscape.
+For Lemu, the old patriot was proud of, and ready to die for their fatherland.
+The “precariot,” however, is one whose only possession is the unstable and indeterminate terrain of precarity, staking claims and maneuvering in this uncertain landscape.
 PRECARIOT focuses on processes of inspection and scrutiny, labeling and branding to highlight the realities of migration.

 2012: Passages for the Undocumented (Rice University, Houston)

-According to Lemu, Passages for the Undocumented began more than a year ago in response to a practical problem many artists face – lack of space to showcase his art.
+According to Lemu, Passages for the Undocumented began more than a year earlier in response to a practical problem many artists face: a lack of space to showcase their art.
 Inspired by the panhandlers he encountered, Lemu started to imitate their method, writing his own slogans on cardboard signs and standing on street corners around Houston.
 The slogans concentrate Lemu's experience as a third-world migrant artist into statements that combine conceptual art practice with transcultural displacement.